gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/README.md

    is considered an error).
 6. (only if possible) Description of a possible fix
 7. Fixed code example
-8. Related Messages
+8. Related messages

 All markdown conventions of cds-compiler shall be applied to the explanation files as well.

 Furthermore:

-- Do not use passive but directly address the user (that means "you")
+- Do not use passive but directly address the user (i.e. "you")
   Passive is a German thing.
 - Use a column width of 80
   If users open the message in a terminal, it is often 80 characters wide.